VikeLabs/Passr/docs/Git Strategy.md

 If you haven't created a pull request before, checkout [Submitting First Pull Request](<./Submitting First Pull Request.md>)

 Use Github to create a pull request, make sure any checks succeed and you get feedback from one other team member before merging.
-Once it is merged into master, it should build an be deployed to our dev site at dev.passr.ca within 10 minutes or so.
+Once it is merged into master, it should build and be deployed to our dev site at dev.passr.ca within 10 minutes or so.